p-ja/acme-fitness-store/lab-guide/Lab-8-Automate-from-idea-to-production.md

    ![](Images/L8-t3-s2.png)

 1. Each application has a `Deploy` workflow that will redeploy the application when changes are made to that application.
-An example output from the catalog service is seen below:
+An example output from the catalog service is shown below:

    ![Output from the Deploy Catalog workflow](Images/final-result.png)